JetBrains/kotlin/GRADLE_PLUGIN.md

 ### Source management

 Source management in the `kotlin.platform.native` plugin is uniform with other Kotlin plugins and is based on source sets.
-Source set is a group of Kotlin/Native source which may contain both common and platform-specific code.
-The plugin provides a top-level script block `sourceSets` allowing one to configure source sets.
-Also it create default source sets `main` and `test` (for production and test code respectively).
+A source set is a group of Kotlin/Native source which may contain both common and platform-specific code.
+The plugin provides a top-level script block `sourceSets` allowing you to configure source sets.
+Also it creates the default source sets `main` and `test` (for production and test code respectively).
 By default the production sources are located in `src/main/kotlin` and the test sources - in `src/test/kotlin`.

 ````